pawelpesz/terraform-aws-remote-state-s3-backend-v2/README.md

 > A special shout out and a big thank you goes out to [nozaq](https://github.com/nozaq), the original author of the module.

-A terraform module to set up [remote state management](https://www.terraform.io/docs/state/remote.html) with [S3 backend](https://www.terraform.io/docs/backends/types/s3.html) for your account.
-It creates an encrypted S3 bucket to store state files and a DynamoDB table for state locking and consistency checking.
+A Terraform module to set up [remote state management](https://www.terraform.io/docs/state/remote.html) with [S3 backend](https://www.terraform.io/docs/backends/types/s3.html) for your account.
+It creates an encrypted S3 bucket to store state files and optionally a DynamoDB table for state locking and consistency checking.
+The latter was [deprecated](https://github.com/hashicorp/terraform/blob/v1.11/CHANGELOG.md#1110-february-27-2025) in Terraform 1.11, but is enabled by default.

 Resources are defined following best practices as described in [the official document](https://www.terraform.io/docs/backends/types/s3.html#multi-account-aws-architecture) and [ozbillwang/terraform-best-practices](https://github.com/ozbillwang/terraform-best-practices).

 ## Features